FAQs & Accessibility

 No, it is possible to purchase tickets at the door.
 However, advance tickets are recommended.
 Reservations for group discounts must be made one week in advance.
-Please visit the Group Tours page for more
+Please visit the Group Tours page for more information.

-How long will it take to tour the Museum?
+How long does it take to tour the Museum?

 Can I bring food and drinks inside the Museum?

 No, food or beverages are not allowed indoors.
 There is a courtyard where you may consume refreshments.

 Can I take photographs or videos of the Museum?